Some links in this post may be affiliate links

 Are you looking to add Rabbit's Foot Fern to your plant collection?
 You may obtain these plant online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Davallia fejeensis requires timely repotting as overcrowding can result in wilting and eventual death of the fern.
+Davallia fejeensis care also requires timely repotting as overcrowding can result in wilting and eventual death of the fern.
 Pruning is necessary to keep it neat as well as reduce pests and diseases.
 Keep reading for more on these growing conditions and how to achieve them.

 You may grow Davallia fejeensis under grow lights where natural light is not adequate.
 Take a look at these full spectrum grow lights on Amazon.

-Water Rabbit's Foot Fern liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently.
+Water your Rabbit's Foot Fern liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently.

 Feed Rabbit's Foot Fern with a liquid, water-soluble fertilizer every 2-3 weeks during the growing period to promote a lush growth.
 Withhold feeding in the cold season as growth is reduced at this time, thus, the plant does not it.

-Ensure that the pot has drainage a hole to prevent the soil from getting soggy as it can lead to rotting.
+The large fern can also be divided into several sections during repotting and these sections can be potted individually to propagate new ferns.
 Take care not bury the rhizomes under the soil as it can lead to rotting.
 Check out these ceramic pots with a saucer on Amazon.

 Remove dead and damaged fronds from Rabbit's Foot Fern.
 As the fern ages, the older fronds turn brown.
 Cut them off at the base to maintain the plant looking neat and discourage pest and disease infestations.